 LAX_INT64

-, convert the value safely, when possible, and returnNULL
+, convert the value safely when possible, and returnNULL

 Filter by property values

-In property filters,
+property filters,

-data type.
-For example, in
+type.
+For example, in the following query, Spanner

-is treated as a JSON boolean
+as a JSON boolean

-as a JSON string
+as a JSON

 .